West Coast Express (ice hockey): Express years

 The 2002–03 season was the West Coast Express' best season, as each member of the line again increased their point total to career highs.
 Naslund finished the year with 48 goals and 104 points again ranking him second in the league in points and goals.
 The fourth highest point total in franchise history to that point in time.
 Bertuzzi recorded 46 goals and 97 points, his goal total ranked him third in the league in goal scoring.
 Morrison's 71 points remains a career high which he has not gotten within 11 points of since.
 During the year Naslund scored a career-high four goals in a 6–3 win over the Edmonton Oilers, tying a Canucks record for most goals in a single game.
 In the game Bertuzzi added a goal and two assist while Morrison notched two assists of his own giving the line nine points in the game.
 Later in the season the West Coast Express helped the Canucks go on a 14-game unbeaten streak highlighted by back to back blowout wins to close out the streak.
 In the 13 game of the streak, a 7–2 win over the Columbus Blue Jackets, the line registered 5 goals and 12 points.
 The following game the trio increased their output to 5 goals and 14 points.
 In the contest both Bertuzzi and Morrison registered two goals and two assists.
 Naslund scored a goal and added five assists for a career-high six point night.
 The Canucks finished the season with 104 points, a franchise record at the time.
 The West Coast Express accounted for 45% of the Canucks' 264 goals during the season.
 Finishing fourth in the Western Conference, the Canucks faced the St. Louis Blues in the playoffs.
 They fell behind St. Louis 3–1 in the series, but rallied back to force a game seven.
 In the deciding game, Naslund scored for the fourth consecutive game in the series and Morrison added the eventual game winner as the Canucks advanced to the second round.
 Facing off against the Minnesota Wild in game one of round two, the Canucks trailed late in the game.
 With just 8.7 seconds remaining, Bertuzzi won a critical face-off before Naslund took a shot that resulted in Cooke scoring on the rebound to force overtime, where the Canucks eventually ran out 4–3 winners.
 Vancouver took a 3–1 series lead before the Wild rallied to tie the series and force a game seven.
 The Canucks took a 2–0 lead in the game after Bertuzzi scored twice in the second period.
 Following his second goal, Bertuzzi skated by the Wild bench and said "Get your golf clubs out, boys, its over."
-The Canucks preceded to surrender four consecutive goals, losing the game 4–2 and eliminating them from the playoffs.
+The Canucks then surrendered four consecutive goals, losing the game 4–2 and eliminating them from the playoffs.
 It was the last playoff game the trio would play together.
 In the off season Bertuzzi and Naslund were named to the NHL first All-Star team.
 Additionally Naslund was awarded the Lester B. Pearson Award (since renamed the Ted Lindsay Award), given to the league's best player as voted by the NHL Players' Association.